pistac/R-ladies_RMarkdown/README.md

 ## To try RMarkdown

 As of RStudio v0.98.932, RStudio comes with all the necessary packages to run RMarkdown.
 If you have a previous version or don't use RStudio, you will need to install pandoc and RMarkdown separately as described [here](https://github.com/rstudio/rmarkdown#installation).
 Also, check that you have the knitr package installed in your version of R. If not, run 'install.packages("knitr")'.
+If you intend to output your RMarkdown file to .pdf, you will need to have MikTeX installed as well (since RMarkdown will call the LaTeX engine to convert to .pdf).
+See a detailed guide on how to install MikTeX [here](https://medium.com/@sorenlind/create-pdf-reports-using-r-r-markdown-latex-and-knitr-on-windows-10-952b0c48bfa9).

 ## What's in this repository